Water regulator handed largest ever budget to tackle pollution

 The watchdog has saved more than £23 million during 2024/25 through efficiencies, Defra said.

-The Environment Agency has welcomed the new level of funding, the PA news agency understands.
+The Environment Agency has welcomed the new level of funding, with a spokesperson saying: “As the environmental regulator for England, we are here to protect, support and improve the environment – including our rivers, lakes and seas.

+“Increased funding is enabling us to transform our approach to regulating the water sector.”

 Reacting to the increase, Ewan McGaughey, professor of law at King’s College, London, said the move was “positive” given funding for the watchdog was halved in 2011.